makoto/forest/README.md

 I tried parsing about 80000 rows.
 It used to take about 20 min, but now it takes 40 sec with 200mb memory space.
 The result may very depending on how deep your each tree is.

-## TODO (or my wishlist)
+## TODO (or my wish list)

 - Get rid of "Node Name" output (Annoying)
 - Add more aggregate functions
 - Add more filtering functions (eg: show trees which has depth of more than 3)
-- Create a conversion program to draw on graphiviz diagram
+- Create a conversion program to draw on Graphviz diagram
 - Create a conversion program to draw histogram on R
-- Create a conversion program to [nested set model](http://en.wikipedia.org/wiki/Nested_set_model) or [materialized path](http://stackoverflow.com/questions/2797720/sorting-tree-with-a-materialized-path)
+- Create a conversion program to [nested set model](http://en.wikipedia.org/wiki/Nested_set_model) or [materialised path](http://stackoverflow.com/questions/2797720/sorting-tree-with-a-materialized-path)
 - Create an adapter to switch between rdbms, nosql, or file system to avoid storing everything in memory.